 And while the Switch has long been a portable console, it was likely a bit too large for some pockets and pouches.
 So, it makes sense that the Switch Lite (8.2 x 3.6 x 0.6 inches) takes up less space than the Switch (9.4 x 4 x 0.6 inches).
 And at 9.8 ounces, the Switch Lite 30% lighter than the 14.1-ounce Switch.

-And while this might not be crucial for you, the Switch Lite replaces the four directional buttons on the left Joy-Con for a traditional D-pad.
-Classic gamers around our office have already voiced their support for this.
+And while this might not be crucial for you, the Switch Lite replaces the four directional buttons on the left Joy-Con for a traditional D-pad (which Nintendo calls the Control Pad+).
+Classic gamers around our office have already voiced their support for this, and it works quite well for platformers such as Super Mario Maker 2.

 The Switch Lite's shrinking size also applies to its screen.
 The Switch's little brother rocks a 5.5-inch touch screen that's trimmed down from the 6.2-inch touch panel in its predecessor.